 The app's complication is one of the simplest I've seen—it's only available in small size and displays as a series of light and dark dots—but it's surprisingly useful.
 White dots mean you've completed your task for the day; gray dots nag you to finish on up.
 If you like motivating complications, Streaks might just be your ticket to greatness.

 Need to catch a train?
-Citymapper hooks in to just about every transportation agency it can get its hands on to provide you with accurate data for your transit travels.
+Citymapper hooks into just about every transportation agency it can get its hands on to provide you with accurate data for your transit travels.

 On the Apple Watch, you'll get a great large complication that lets you know what train you should catch next, when it comes, and where you should board.
 The small complication merely shows your ETA (or, if you're not in the middle of a journey, the Citymapper icon).

 Fun fact: When I go into stressful weeks at work, it becomes harder than usual to eat at normal mealtimes.
-In the absence of my boyfriend prodding me to "Stop writing how-tos and eat lunch, dammit," I've been using Lifesum to keep track of my eating throughout the day.
+In the absence of my fiancé prodding me to "Stop writing how-tos and eat lunch, dammit," I've been using Lifesum to keep track of my eating throughout the day.

 On the Apple Watch, Lifesum has one goal: to yell at you if you haven't eaten enough today.
 A big "Energy Status:" complication lets you know if you're "Stable" or "TOO LOW," and tapping on the text sends you directly to the app where you'll be encouraged to go eat a snack (or, if you haven't eaten lunch already, some lunch, dammit.)
 It's a nag... but a useful one.

 The Kitchen Stories app lets you explore new recipes every week to give you inspiration on what to cook, while the Apple Watch complications help you shop for dinner.